 Whenever we’re in Georgia, I always hope to soak up some of Savannah, Georgia’s unique beauty.
-I’m always drawn to the gorgeous architecture amongst the variety of ornate antebellum homes, and the density of the massive live oaks graced with soft spanish moss hanging down like tinsel.
-Throw in Tybee beach, the cobblestone streets of this coastal town and the intriguing statuary and charms of the mysterious Bonaventure cemetery, and I’m one happy girl.
+I’m always drawn to the gorgeous architecture amidst the variety of ornate antebellum homes, and the concentration of the massive live oaks graced with soft Spanish moss hanging down like tinsel.
+Throw in Tybee Beach, the cobblestone streets of this coastal town, and the intriguing statuary and charms of the mysterious Bonaventure Cemetery, and I’m one happy girl.

 On the evening we met with this congregation, gifted teacher Bryant Bailles led the class on the topic of 1 John 3 so skillfully in his very practical class, that everyone in the room seemed eager to participate.
-After the closing prayer, I looked around, and was happy for the warmth I was witnessing in this diverse group of believers.
+After the closing prayer, I looked around and was happy for the warmth I was witnessing in this diverse group of believers.
 I often try to connect with whatever sisters-in-Christ happen to be sitting near me.
-I crossed the aisle to a young sister named Kortney whose warm smile and sincere interest in our travel story was genuine.
+I crossed the aisle to a young sister named Kortney whose warm smile and sincere interest in our travel story was truly genuine.
 When I began to ask about her life I was absolutely delighted and in awe to hear all about her career as a music therapist at Hospice Savannah.
-I’d taken in a number of podcasts and TED talks presented by brain scientists on the topic of the profound influence of music on the brain --- presentations that all rang true from my own experiences, for God’s gift of music has always been one of the most enriching experiences in my life, in fact, I wouldn’t get onto our Harley or run a marathon without it!
-It has served as fuel for running or any other demanding domestic task at hand, calms my spirit, and helps me feel all experiences more deeply.
-We often play “name that tune'' with friends using Spotify, and in the early 2000’s made dozens of music videos of our life experiences.
-My favorite music now is unfamiliar instrumental movie soundtracks, but big band music of the 1940’s will always remind me of my mother’s last few years of life, because I really leaned on that genre of my mother’s youth to keep her heart moments of light as she slowly watched herself slip away.
+I’d taken in a number of podcasts and TED talks presented by brain scientists on the topic of the profound influence of music on the brain — presentations that all rang true from my own experiences.
+God’s gift of music has always been one of the most enriching experiences in my life; in fact, I wouldn’t get onto our Harley or run a marathon without it!
+It has served as fuel for running or any other demanding domestic task at hand; it calms my spirit, and helps me feel all experiences more deeply.
+For awhile we’d play “Name That Tune'' with friends using Spotify, and in the early 2000s I made dozens of music videos of our life experiences.
+My favorite music now is either singing bowls put to nature sounds and unfamiliar instrumental movie soundtracks, but big band music of the 1940s will always remind me of my mother’s last few years of life for having leaned on that genre of her youth to keep her heart light as she slowly watched herself slip away.
 “There’s not much of me left” she’d say every now and then, but when I asked her how she felt about dying, she said with a happy little lilt in her voice, “I’m rather looking forward to it!”

 Kortney at the Savannah church of Christ was happy to help the readers of 100 Churches to better appreciate the use of music around the time of one’s parting from this life, and sent the following words to help us all serve one another better during this holy and precious time: